ovn-org/ovn/Documentation/ref/ovn-logical-flows.7.rst

   addresses of *args* is the same as the address family of *VIP*.
 If health check is enabled, then *args* will only contain those endpoints whose service monitor status entry in ``OVN_Southbound`` db is either ``online`` or empty.
+  Newly created service monitors are initialized to the ``offline`` state by ovn-northd, so a backend is not used until its first health check probe succeeds.
   For IPv4 traffic the flow also loads the original destination IP and transport port in registers ``reg1`` and ``reg2``.
 For IPv6 traffic the flow also loads the original destination IP and transport port in registers ``xxreg1`` and